Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 A good attorney at the initial interview will ask their client/victim and any witnesses questions like these:

 - Did the store cause the leak?
 For example, was there a freezer with bags of ice for sale that was leaking?
 Was there a freezer nearby with bags of ices that were melting?
 If the fall was near the vegetable section were any of the sprayer hoses leaking?
-For example, in one case a potential client who had fallen near the check out came into our office with a high quality photo showing ice melting in a freezer near the fall site.
+For example, in one case a potential client who had fallen near the check out came into our office with a high quality photo showing ice melting in a freezer with water puddling under the freezer near the fall site.
 This picture was helpful in both persuading the store to settle and persuading us to invest our time and money in the case.

 - Is there something about the way the store does business that makes spills likely.
 Is there a self service coffee or drink bar?
 Recent Nevada cases suggest that if the there is a self-service drink station, the store may be liable for spill caused by customers.